Alpha Globin (HBA1 and HBA2) Sequencing and Deletion/Duplication

-Comprehensive genetic test for detection of alpha thalassemia or alpha thalassemia trait.
+Comprehensive genetic test to detect alpha thalassemia or alpha thalassemia trait.

 Inheritance: Autosomal recessive.

-Cause: Pathogenic mutations in the alpha globin gene cluster.
+Cause: Pathogenic variants in the alpha globin gene cluster.

 Clinical Sensitivity: 99 percent.